stancarney/virtualcurrencyapplicationsecurity/README.md

 It isn’t stated anywhere (yet) but your virtual currency business should be able to cover the loss of a stolen hot wallet.
 If you do ‘cold wallets’ correctly there should be no risk of loss.

-BIP32 - Hierarchical Deterministic Wallets are currently the safest way to support Bitcoin cold wallets.
-There is support for other alt currencies* as well but you are going to have to work for it.
+(BIP32)[#bip32] - Hierarchical Deterministic Wallets are currently the safest way to support Bitcoin cold wallets.
+There is support for other alt currencies as well but you might have to work for it.
 Armory has a nice breakdown of how to do offline/online wallets with their software here: https://bitcoinarmory.com/about/using-our-wallet/.

 # Blockchain

-If you are going to be sending and receiving transactions it may make sense to run nodes on the virtual currency networks you support and use something like Abe* to query/investigate the blockchain opposed to using a third party service.
+If you are going to be sending and receiving transactions it may make sense to run nodes on the virtual currency networks you support and use something like (Abe)[#abe] to query/investigate the blockchain opposed to using a third party service.

 # Bug Bounty